Jane Fonda: 2015–present: Grace and Frankie and other roles

 Fonda starred in her fourth collaboration with Robert Redford in the 2017 romantic drama film Our Souls at Night.
 The film and Fonda's performance received critical acclaim upon release.
 In 2018, she starred opposite Diane Keaton, Mary Steenburgen, and Candice Bergen in the romantic comedy film Book Club.
 Although opened to mixed reviews, the film was a major box office success grossing $93.4 million against a $10 million budget, despite releasing the same day as Deadpool 2.
 Fonda is the subject of an HBO original documentary entitled Jane Fonda in Five Acts, directed by the documentarian Susan Lacy.
 Receiving rave reviews, it covers Fonda's life from childhood through her acting career and political activism and then to the present day.
 It premiered on HBO on September 24, 2018.

 Fonda filmed the seventh and final season of Grace and Frankie in 2021, finishing production in November.
 The first four episodes premiered August 14, 2021, with the final 12 released on Netflix on April 29, 2022.
 Fonda appeared in the second installment of Amazon Prime Video's Yearly Departed, alongside the host Yvonne Orji, and fellow eulogy givers Chelsea Peretti, Megan Stalter, Dulcé Sloan, Aparna Nancherla, and X Mayo.
 It premiered on December 23, 2021.

-Fonda joined the cast of the 2023 film 80 for Brady, which pairs her with veteran actresses Lily Tomlin, Rita Moreno, and Sally Field.
-It also stars former NFL quarterback, Tom Brady.
-She and Tomlin headline Paul Weitz's black comedy Moving On, co-starring Malcolm McDowell and Richard Roundtree.
-Her third project for 2023 is Book Club: The Next Chapter, which she made in Italy.
+Fonda joined the cast of the 2023 film 80 for Brady, which paired her with veteran actresses Lily Tomlin, Rita Moreno, and Sally Field.
+It also starred former NFL quarterback, Tom Brady.
+She and Tomlin headlined Paul Weitz's black comedy Moving On, co-starring Malcolm McDowell and Richard Roundtree.
+Her third project for 2023 was Book Club: The Next Chapter, which she made in Italy.

+In 2026, it was announced that Fonda would be starring in the big screen adaptation of Virginia Evans' New York Times best-seller, The Correspondent.